 Just east of Gettysburg sits Benner’s Hill, a 454 foot high prominence that overlooks the town of Gettysburg.
-At the base of this prominence runs Rock Creek, a barrier between the hill, town, and for the three days in July the Army of the Potomac.
-At the time of the battle the hill was part of the 208 acre Christian Benner Farm.
-Benner’s home sat about 400 yards south of the hill’s crest, closer to Wolf’s Hill.
+At the base of this prominence runs Rock Creek, a barrier between the hill, town, and for the three days in July the two opposing armies.
+At the time of the battle the hill was part of the 208 acre Christian and Susan Benner Farm.
+The Benner’s home sat about 400 yards south of the hill’s crest, closer to Wolf’s Hill.

 Near dusk three brigades of Major General Edward “Allegheny” Johnson’s Second Corps division strode through Latimer’s gun line, which by now had been reduced to just four guns, toward Culp’s Hill.
 Latimer’s guns were quite just long enough for Johnson’s men to make their way through.
 Latimer’s guns came back to life.
 More federal shells rained down.
 Latimer was hit in the arm with a piece of shrapnel and his horse killed.
 Pinned below, Latimer was pulled free by a few of his men.
 Latimer’s arm was amputated, and he was evacuated with the army to Winchester, where he died August 1, 1863 of gangrene, three weeks shy of his 20th birthday.